dolomite-exchange/dolomite-v2-protocol/README.md

     - This risk param limits the stress that can be put on the system gas-wise, whereby a user could add many unique assets to the same account index that has an active position, causing maintenance gas costs for any action that interacts with that user's account index to increase.
+- Added `oracleSentinel` to `RiskParams` which allows DolomiteMargin to disable borrowing or liquidations when the sequencer is down for a L2.
+- Added `accountRiskOverrideSetterMap` to `RiskParams` which allows an address to override the default margin ratio, margin ratio premium, liquidation spread, and liquidation spread premium for a given market.
+    - This effectively allows the protocol to offer efficiency mode (e-mode).
+    - The intention is to allow certain smart contract vaults hold a user's assets for particular pairings, like:
+        - Stablecoins
+        - Liquid staking tokens + their underlying token(s)
+        - LP tokens and their underlying token(s)
+- Added `interestRateMax` to `RiskLimits` to prevent the interest rate from ever being *too* high.
+    - If the rate returned by a market is ever higher, the rate is capped at this value instead of reverting.
+    - The goal is to keep Dolomite operational under all circumstances instead of inadvertently DOS'ing the protocol by setting a high interest rate.
+    - This field was added to reduce an attack vector whereby a malicious (or negligent) market could return a very high interest rate that would cause the protocol to increase the users' owed amount unreasonably quickly.

 ## Documentation